An Exclusive Interview with Stephen Heidari-Robinson and Suzanne Heywood

 9. Should people ever stop a reorganization before it is complete?

-Thank you the great conversation Suzanne and Stephen!
+Thank you for the great conversation Suzanne and Stephen!
 I hope everyone has enjoyed this peek into the minds of the people behind the in-depth book ReOrg!